microsoft/azure-health-data-services-workshop/Challenge-09 - IoT Connector for FHIR/Readme.md

 Welcome to Challenge-09!

-In this challenge, you will get experience ingesting data via the IoT Connector in Azure Health Data Services.
+In this challenge, you will get experience interfacing between sensor data input streams and the FHIR service using the IoT Connector in Azure Health Data Services.

 ## Background